Bridge to the Future

 Closure Notice

-The Jamaica Archives and Records Department wishes to advise the public of the temporary closure of the Jamaica Archives Unit (JAU), situated at 27 King Street, Spanish Town, St. Catherine.
+The Jamaica Archives and Records Department is pleased to announce the reopening of the Jamaica Archives Unit (JAU), located at 27 King Street, Spanish Town, St. Catherine, on June 17, 2024.

-The public will receive further notice of our reopening date.
-In the interim, we will facilitate your request for information via email at [email protected] or by telephone at 876-984-2581 or 876-984-5001.
+For further information or assistance, please contact us via email at [email protected] or by telephone at 876-984-2581 or 876-984-5001.

 Holdings - Archives